On graded and shifted notions, and thick morphisms: Versions of -algebras with a -grading.

 A shifted space $V[n]$ can be regarded as another copy of $V$, with the notation $u[s]\in V[s]$ if $u\in V$.
 If this notation is used, there is no particular need for distinguishing $\w^{[s]}$.
 We can simply write $\w(u[s])$ and $\w(u[s])=\w(u)-s$.
 If $e_i$ is a basis in $V$, then $e_i[s]$ is a basis in $V[s]$.

-When we treat a vector space as a graded supermanifold\footnote{In the sequel we often omit the adjective ``graded'' in ``graded supermanifolds'' unless we want to emphasize $\ZZ$-grading.
-Likewise, we can suppress the prefix ``super'' if it does not lead to a confusion.}, the general principle is: \emph{``points'' are always even and of weight zero}.
+When we treat a vector space as a graded supermanifold\footnote{We often omit the adjective ``graded'' unless we want to emphasize a $\ZZ$-grading.
+Likewise, we can suppress the prefix ``super'' if it does not lead to a confusion.}, the general principle is:

 A choice of basis in $V$ gives rise to coordinates in $V$ as a supermanifold; if we stick to left coordinates, these are indeterminates $x^i$ such that the expression $x^ie_i$ is invariant under changes of basis, is even and of weight zero.
 Hence $\xt^i=\widetilde{e_i}=\itt$ and $\w(x^i)=-\w(e_i)$.
-Likewise, for a shifted space $V[s]$ regarded as a supermanifold, coordinates associated with a basis $e_i$ in $V$ will be $y^i$, $\w(y^i)=\w(x^i)+s$ (if $x^i$ are coordinates for $V$).
-So that the expression $\yp[s]=y^i e_i[s]$ is a `running vector of weight zero' in $V[s]$ or alternatively $\yp=y^i e_i$ is a `running vector of weight $s$' in $V$.